th0r0nd0r/meaningful-words/README.md

 This is a fun project I made using the D3.js library.

-I used the HTML5 File API to handle file manipulation browser-side, then came up with some algorithms to break a file into words and filter out the one's that don't matter.
+I used the HTML5 File API to handle file manipulation browser-side, then came up with some algorithms to break a file into words and filter out those that don't matter.

 Finally I used D3 to make a force layout graph with the most-used words in a text.